Border Collie Grooming is an important part of your regular Border Collie care.

 Then the under-layer of fur closest to the skin is thick, soft and very insulating.

-Then twice each year when the seasons change, the coat will shed quite a bit more—an event some Collie owners like to call “blowing coat.”
+Plus, twice each year when the seasons change, the coat will shed quite a bit more.
+This is an event some Border Collie owners like to call “blowing coat”.

 During these seasonal coat sheds, you will want to have your grooming tools, vacuum cleaner and lint roller handy at all times.

-How Often Should You Groom a Border Collie?
+How Often Should you Groom your Border Collie?

 This will help to keep shed hair under control—for your own sanity as well as your pup’s health.